-If you use Safari on your iPhone SE, head into your Settings > Safari > and go down to Clear History and Website Data.
+If you use Safari on your iPhone SE, head into your Settings, then Safari, and then go down to Clear History and Website Data.
 Give it a tap.

 Tapping on this button will remove your browsing history, cookies, and other data from Safari.
 Your history will also be cleared from any other devices signed into your iCloud account.
 If that sounds good to you, tap Clear History and Data again.

-If you use Google Chrome on your iPhone SE, you’ll want to head into Chrome and tap the three vertical circles in the top right corner.
+If you use Google Chrome on your iPhone SE, you’ll want to head into Chrome and tap the three horizontal circles in the bottom right corner.

 Kill Background Refresh